quantike/quantike/README.md

 - 🐍 I've consistently worked with data in Python for nine years (Data engineering, data science, HPC).
 - 🦀 I spend much of my free time building high-volume, reliable trading systems in Rust.
 - 🥅 In 2024, I plan to do more protocol research and crunch more market data.
-- 📫 You can always reach me by email ike.chasse@gmail.com, [Discord](discordapp.com/users/377251035242299405), or on [Twitter/X](https://twitter.com/ieszczyk)
+- 📫 You can always reach me by email ike.chasse@gmail.com or [Discord](discordapp.com/users/377251035242299405)

 <!---
 isaac-chasse/isaac-chasse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.